Skip to content

 Here's what I looked for in the best invoicing software.

 • Speed and ease of use.
-Your invoice maker app has to be faster than filling out a document template, and I needed to be able to figure out how to use it in five minutes or less.
+Your invoice maker app has to be faster than filling out a document template and easy to figure out in five minutes or less.
 If it's only for invoicing, it better be simple to use.

 • Ability to receive payments online.
 I chose apps that have online payment platform integrations, letting your clients pay you online.
 If you don't need this functionality, you can just use an invoice generator instead of a dedicated invoicing app.

 • Unique features.
-I looked at things not strictly tied to invoicing but that can help you save even more time or open up interesting options for you.
+Keeping the focus on invoicing, I looked for extras that expand this core use case, without making it too complex.
 Examples are sales features, handy integrations with other platforms, or unique ways to send your invoices.

 Before we get into it: if you're already using an accounting app, it may have invoicing features embedded in it.
 While it's pretty obvious in most cases, a couple of well-known solutions have invoices disabled by default, which means you have to search for and activate the feature in the settings section.
 Take a quick look at your own accounting app to see if that's the case.